binipringle/contracts/_texts/0-outline.md

 - Factual counterarguments: there was exchange because plaintiff worked on defendant's farm.
 - If I wanted to make this more clearly enforceable, I would rephrase the promise as "if she would "come down and see [him], [he would] let [her] have a place to raise [her] family [until a specified time] [in exchange for her doing work on his farm]."

-## Ib Theoretical Perspectives
+## Ib Theoretical perspectives

-## Neo-Classical Economics

-Economic theory most closely associated with Bargain Theory (a deal's a deal etc.).
+**Neo-Classical Economics:** Economic theory most closely associated with Bargain Theory (a deal's a deal etc.).
 Values efficiency and profit-making.
 Assumptions (pp 37-38):

 - people act in their own self interest
 - people act rationally